Viscount Bangor: History

-The title was created in January 1781 for Bernard Ward, 1st Baron Bangor, who had previously represented Down in the Irish House of Commons.
+The title was created in January 1781 for Bernard Ward, 1st Baron Bangor, who had previously represented County Down in the Irish House of Commons.
 He had already been created Baron Bangor, of Castle Ward in the County of Down, in May 1770, also in the Peerage of Ireland.

 His son, the second Viscount, sat as a member of the Irish Parliament for Bangor and was declared insane.
 He was succeeded by his younger brother, the third Viscount.
-His eldest son, the fourth Viscount, sat in the House of Lords as an Irish Representative Peer from 1855 to 1881.
+His eldest son, the fourth Viscount, sat in the House of Lords as an Irish representative peer from 1855 to 1881.
 His younger brother, the fifth Viscount, was an Irish Representative Peer from 1886 to 1911.
 His son, the sixth Viscount, was an Irish Representative Peer between 1913 and 1950 and also sat in the Senate of Northern Ireland from 1921 to 1950 and served as its Speaker from 1930 to 1950.
 As of 2017, the titles are held by his grandson, the eighth Viscount, who succeeded his father, journalist Edward Ward, in 1993.